swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 My&nbsp; schooling  properly began at the age of 6 yrs, but&nbsp; I was incapable of learning; and

-36</p>
+36

-    <p>remained passive, and allergic to  studying.
+    remained passive, and allergic to  studying.
 I was shy, blocked, and deceited, sexually overexcited and  masturbated, and I stole.

 In short, I had all  the human defaults possible.
 It was like this throughout my primary  schooling.
 I learned as well as could be expected, and more or less  subconsciously, to read and write, and then to do a few exercises of  arithmetic.